-Table 1 Results of YUV444 chroma format.

 Due to the disable of chroma QP clipping, chroma BD-rate is significantly decreased.
 Unfortunately, current CTC of AHG7 has no RGB sequences.
 Because chroma QP clipping is effective for YUV chroma format, viewing test is required to show the effectiveness.

+Following table shows that summary of BD-rate for additional results.
+This table can assess an influence of ECF__ADDITIONAL_CHROMA_QP_MAPPING_TABLES.
+From this table, the proposed coding structure is effective for all intra case.

+Table 2 Results of YUV444 chroma format with chroma clipping.